 The Best Read Aloud Fairy Tales for Children

-Read aloud fairy tales, folk tales, myths, and legends aloud to our children has many benefits.
-Read aloud fairy tales can aid child development and help kids develop into creative, intelligent, and emotionally whole human beings.
+Reading fairy tales, folk tales, myths, and legends aloud to our children has many benefits.
+They can aid child development by helping children develop into creative, intelligent, and emotionally whole human beings.

-Fairy tales read aloud can also instill a love of reading, improve vocabulary, develop the imagination, increase intelligence, and more!
+Fairy tales read aloud in the lap of a caring adult can instill a love of reading, improve vocabulary, develop the imagination, increase intelligence, and more!
 You may also like this collection of Children’s books that teach important life lessons.

 Learn more about Rhythms of Play HERE!